keerthidhar199/AWS-Flutter-integration/README.md

 - Click Save changes.
 - Now come down where you see another Edit under 'Bucket policy' section.
 ![S3 specs 2](https://user-images.githubusercontent.com/98028588/169342374-602dcea0-4782-4527-a439-a7cac1b7ca0e.PNG)
+- Go back to 1st Step and check the 'Block all public access' box.

 - Click Edit and inside the policy box where you see some lines of code.
 Try editing or replacing the code with the below code,
 ```{